Selectively strong coupling MoS$_2$ excitons to a metamaterial at room temperature: RESULTS AND DISCUSSION

-So, Temperature dependent PL Detuning measurement can help to understand whether A or B exciton is strongly coupled to HMM.
-Mode Anticrossing is observed for strongly coupled Polariton modes \cite{Wersall2017, Dovzhenko2018}.
-While detuning, one Polariton mode moves towards the exciton line and the other Polariton mode moves away from the exciton line.\cite{Novotny2010, Kleemann2017} We focus on PL features in the region from 1.8 eV to 2.1 eV in this paper, as the features related to A and B excitons appear in it.
+So, temperature dependent PL detuning measurement can help to understand whether A or B exciton is strongly coupled to HMM.
+Mode anticrossing is observed for strongly coupled polariton modes \cite{Wersall2017, Dovzhenko2018}.
+While detuning, one polariton mode moves towards the exciton line and the other polariton mode moves away from the exciton line.\cite{Novotny2010, Kleemann2017}

+We focus on PL features in the region from 1.8 eV to 2.1 eV in this paper, as the features related to A and B excitons appear in it.
 Monolayer MoS$_2$ PL peak position is strongly dependent\cite{YSun2017} on substrate and dielectric environment.
 The refractive index of HMM also changes with temperature.
-To make sense of the low temperature PL data, two control measurements(supporting material S6) are done, to account for the temperature dependent refractive index of environment.
+To make sense of the low temperature PL data, two control measurements (supporting material S7) are done, to account for the temperature dependent refractive index of environment.
 Rhodamine B dye molecule PL peak position is independent\cite{Hogg2018} of temperature.
 So for control measurements, Rhodamine B dye solution was drop casted on to both HMM and Silicon with spacer.
 Monolayer MoS$_2$ was transferred on to Silicon with spacer as a reference sample for exciton peak blue shift.

-The collected PL spectra, of all the samples are fitted with Lorentzian function and the corresponding peak positions are obtained.The MoS$_2$ PL peak shifts observed on HMM and Silicon sample as are corrected with respective control samples with Rhodamine B dye.
+The collected PL spectra, of all the samples are fitted with lorentzian function and the corresponding peak positions are obtained.The MoS$_2$ PL peak shifts observed on HMM and Silicon sample as are corrected with respective control samples with Rhodamine B dye.
 The measured temperature points range from 6 K $\pm$ 0.05 K to room temperature.
 The B exciton peaks for MoS$_2$ on Silicon are fitted with a line.
-The corrected peak positions are shown in figure 4(c) and 4(d).
-It can be seen from figure 4(c), that with lowering temperature, the Upper Polariton mode [$\omega$\textsubscript{+}] moves towards the B exciton line and the Lower Polariton mode [$\omega$\textsubscript{-}] moves away from the B exciton line.\\The Anticrossing of modes, confirms that the B excitons of monolayer MoS$_2$ are strongly coupled with HMM plasmonic modes and form Exciton-Plasmon-Polaritons.
-The A excitons peaks on HMM and on control Silicon lie with in the error bar of 14.4 meV.
-Anticrossing is not observed for A excitons.
-So they are not strongly coupled with HMM modes.
-The B excitons are selectively strong coupled to the HMM modes.
-We have shown due to the inbuilt field gradient of metamaterial, the nature of coupling is different for B and A excitons.
-The B excitons are strongly coupled to metamaterial at room temperature.
-Apart from the coupling strength considerations, the monolayer MoS$_2$ is a direct band gap semi conductor.
-So, the Polaritons can be encoded directly by a Laser beam.
-The coupled MoS$_2$-HMM system has application as an encoder in optical information systems.
+The corrected peak positions are shown in Fig. 4(c) and Fig. 4(d).